divio/divio-cloud-docs/background/addons-configuration-overview.rst

 All addons have an ``aldryn_config.py`` file that takes care of settings, which are then loaded into :ref:`settings.py <settings.py>`.

-This means that any settings you need to apply in a project can't simply be applied in your ``settings.py`` if an addon also needs access to them.
+This means that any settings you need to apply in an application can't simply be applied in your ``settings.py`` if an addon also needs access to them.

 For example, nearly every addon will add a package, or sometimes several, to ``INSTALLED_APPS``.
-If you were to assign do ``INSTALLED_APPS = [...]`` in the usual way, you would overwrite the existing assignments and break the project.
+If you were to assign do ``INSTALLED_APPS = [...]`` in the usual way, you would overwrite the existing assignments and break the application.
 That's why our ``settings.py`` uses::

     INSTALLED_APPS.extend([
-        # add your project specific apps here
+        # add your application specific apps here
     ])

 The same goes for middleware, and other settings.

-``aldryn_config.py`` is loaded into the Django project at runtime, so any changes are picked up when and reloaded automatically when developing.
+``aldryn_config.py`` is loaded into the Django application at runtime, so any changes are picked up when and reloaded automatically when developing.

 ``aldryn_config.py`` is an ideal place to check for environment variables that